The news on retirement is not good.

 That means if you earn $50,000 and put $3,000 into your 401(k), your employer will deposit $3,000, too.
 Other companies might match a different percentage of income or give you 50 cents on the dollar.
 Regardless of the details, it’s free money.
 Why aren’t you taking it?

-3. Keeping all your money in one fund
+3. Keeping all your money in one stock

-When you invest, it makes little sense to leave all your eggs in one basket by investing in a single stock or mutual fund.
-In addition, avoid investing all your retirement funds only in your company’s stock.
+When you invest, it’s risky to leave all your eggs in one basket by investing in a single stock.
+The same goes for investing all your retirement funds only in your company’s stock.

-Diversity is the name of the game.
-Spread your money across several mutual funds.
-That way, if one stock or fund tanks, your entire retirement savings won’t go with it.
+Diversifying is the name of the game.
+One way to diversify is to spread your money across hundreds or thousands of companies by investing in index mutual funds.
+That way, if one company’s stock tanks, your entire retirement savings won’t go with it.

 4. Ignoring fund fees